0xf4b1/traktor-streaming-proxy/README.md

 ## Setup

-1. You need to create a SSL certificate for the domain `api.beatport.com` and have it in the trust store of the device running Traktor.
+1. You need to create a SSL certificate for the domain `api.beatport.com`.
+You can use the script in `cert/gen-cert.sh` to generate a new CA and the server certificate.
+You have to import the CA certificate into the trust store of the device running Traktor.

 2. Install and configure nginx with SSL and a proxy_pass to this server.